-LESLIE: Rob in Iowa, you’ve got The Money Pit.
+LESLIE: Rob in Iowa is looking for answers about deteriorating decks.
 How can we help you today?

 ROB: Calling to get you guys’ opinions on the – I’m having my deck partially repaired and it’s got some cedar trim and cedar boards that have gone bad, so they’re going to be replaced.
 So they’re going to look newer compared to the rest of the deck.
 I was looking into getting one of the epoxy, composite-type, deck-coating systems.
 Rust-Oleum Restore is one brand.
 Behr makes one, too.
 I’m just curious what you guys think about these products.
 And are they worth it?